 Team NO WAY!
 No Photography Watermark for me!

 Team YES!
-I will be adding a Photography Watermark to my photos!
+I will watermark my photos!

-How to Create Your Photography Watermark
+How to create your Watermark

 First, right-click on your image, then select “export.”